iampeterkr/blog/_docs/07-#0-lists-functions.md

 <font size="3"  face="돋움">LISTS AND FUNCTIONS</font>
 ### 14. Passing a range into a function

 Okay!
 Range time.
-The Python `range()` function is just a shortcut for **generating a list**, so you can use ranges in all the same places you can use lists.
+The Python `range()` function is just a shortcut for generating a list, so you can use ranges in all the same places you can use lists.

 ```python
 range(6) # => [0, 1, 2, 3, 4, 5]